wangzhenj321/GitHub-Manual/blog/git-log.md

     <img src="../img/git-log/git_log_graph.png" width="50%">

+- `-p, -u, --patch`

+    Generate patch (see section on generating patches).

 - `--stat[=<width>[,<name-width>[,<count>]]]`

     Generate a diffstat.
 By default, as much space as necessary will be used for the filename part, and the rest for the graph part.